 Openness is defined as the quality of being not restricted to a particular type or category of participants.
 All meetings involving standards development shall be open to all interested parties.

-A person who believes that a participant's disclosure is materially incomplete or incorrect should report that fact to the appropriate Sponsor(s).
+A person who believes that a participant's disclosure is materially incomplete or incorrect should report that fact to the appropriate Standards Committee(s).

 A statement, written or oral, that is not processed in accordance with subclause 5.1.3 of the IEEE-SA Standards Board Operations Manual shall not be considered the official position of the IEEE Standards Association or any of its committees and shall not be considered to be, nor be relied upon as, a formal position of IEEE.
 At lectures, symposia, seminars, or educational courses, an individual presenting information on IEEE standards shall make it clear that his or her views should be considered the personal views of that individual rather than the formal position of IEEE.

-A Sponsor shall be made up of any of the categories of membership described in IEEE Bylaw I-403.
-This Sponsor shall have a professed interest in the development of standards (either by direct participation or by the process of review) in technological areas that fall under the general scope of interest to the IEEE.
+A Standards Committee shall be made up of any of the categories of membership described in IEEE Bylaw I-403.
+This Standards Committee shall have a professed interest in the development of standards (either by direct participation or by the process of review) in technological areas that fall under the general scope of interest to the IEEE.

-All IEEE standards development shall be based on projects that have been approved by the IEEE-SA Standards Board, and each project shall be the responsibility of a Sponsor.
-Sponsors of IEEE standards projects are committees that are responsible for the development and coordination of the standards project and the maintenance of the standard after approval of the standard by the IEEE-SA Standards Board.
+All IEEE standards development shall be based on projects that have been approved by the IEEE-SA Standards Board, and each project shall be the responsibility of a Standards Committee.
+Standards Committees are responsible for the development and coordination of the standards project and the maintenance of the standard after approval of the standard by the IEEE-SA Standards Board.

-The Sponsor shall be one of the following:
+The Standards Committee shall be one of the following:

 a) A Technical Committee within an IEEE Society/Council